-The term 'Federal Funds' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Federal Funds' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Federal Funds refers to the excess reserves which financial institutions such as commercial banks choose to deposit with their regional Federal Reserve Bank.
 These are also often called Fed Funds.
 Such funds may be lent out to other participants in the market who lack enough immediate cash on hand to cover their own mandatory minimum reserves and lending opportunities.
 Such loans are never secured and are offered at comparatively lower interest rates.
 This rate is known as the overnight rate or the Federal Funds rate.
 The name comes from the time period over which such loans are actually offered.